Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/JakubRemiar/013_Monopoly Bingo scaled to 100K a day.md

+---
+title: "Monopoly Bingo scaled to 100K a day"
+---

 # Monopoly Bingo! scaled to $100K a day!

 Monopoly Bingo! by [Clipwire Games](https://www.linkedin.com/company/clipwire-games/) ([Tripledot Studios](https://www.linkedin.com/company/tripledot-studios/)) scaled to $100K 🤑 a day, and its the 2nd best Monopoly license game after Mon.
 GO.